Hanley Castle High School: History

 Compared with other schools in the county, Hanley Castle was still small, and, in 1969, following changes in government education policy, the school was developed more on the lines of a comprehensive school to introduce a focus on vocational as well as academic education.
 The boarding section was closed down, the dormitories, resident staff quarters, and the clinic were converted to classrooms and teachers' offices, and girls were admitted for the first time in 1972.

 In 1974, the school became a comprehensive school and was renamed Hanley Castle High School.
 At this stage, although there were still pupils under the age of 14, the new intake of pupils came each year by transfer of pupils from "The Hill School" (now closed) at Tunnel Hill, Upton-upon-Severn.
 Prior to that The Hill had been a state secondary school for children aged 11–18.
 The Hill was renamed "The Hill Junior High School" in 1974 as part of the same round of changes.
 In 1991, Hanley Castle High School returned to being an age 11–18 High School following the two-tier school system, and the Hill Junior High School was closed.
 By 2002, the student population at Hanley Castle High School had increased to around 850, and to around 1,000 by 2006.
-On 23 September 2011, the school celebrated the beginning of the new school year with its newly granted academy status.
-Presiding over the event, the Member of Parliament for the constituency, Harriett Baldwin stated "Hanley Castle has been a successful school for hundreds of years and I am delighted to be able to mark its transformation into an academy.
-I feel enormous pride whenever I visit the school and it is clear that the staff and governors are doing an amazing job".
+On 23 September 2011, the school was granted academy status.